 Want proof?
-Here is where I would link a study that you could access to leand credibility to what I am saying but, instaed, I will challenge you to try all of these life savers for yourself.
+Here is where I would link a study that you could access to lend credibility to what I am saying but, instead, I will challenge you to try all of these life-savers for yourself.
 I will however give you this:

-So, in short, as long as you are alive, you have the capacity to create opportunity; and thus, a chance to get make yourself whole again.
-Ultimately, the best advice I can give anyone with a mental health condition is, do it in baby steps, everything you do gets you closer to a better you.
+So, in short, as long as you are alive, you have the capacity to create opportunity, and thus, a chance to get make yourself whole again.
+Ultimately, the best advice I can give anyone with a mental-health condition is to do it in baby steps, Everything you do gets you closer to a better you.
 While it may be true that mental illness doesn’t necessarily allow for a constant routine, I still had great success in getting to a better place.

-I believe that you can to… I came alive at thirty-five, so regardless of your age, I am living proof that it can be done.
+I believe that you can too… I came alive at thirty-five, so regardless of your age, I am living proof that it can be done.